 - payment protection insurance with goods bought from catalogues

-If you need this insurance, you may get it cheaper with better cover elsewhere.
+If you need this insurance, you might get it cheaper with better cover elsewhere.

 Have you shopped around?